 We have always been fascinated by the intricate, multi-layered stave churches of Norway.
 When we saw that one of these masterpieces was only about 20 minutes from Bergen’s center, it was a no-brainer to visit.

 Originally built in Sognefjord around 1150, the Fantoft Church was moved to Bergen in 1883.
 Sadly, arsonists burned it to the ground in 1992, so what you see now is a re-creation, along with a cross that dates from the 11th century.
-Even though the current structure is a reconstruction, it’s still a remarkable example of Norwegian design and heritage.
+Even though the current structure is a reconstruction, it’s still a remarkable example of Norwegian design and heritage and one of the intriguing things to see in Bergen.

 Taking the funicular up Mount Floyen is one of the best things to do in Bergen.
 A quick 8-minute ride takes you up the mountain for fantastic views above the city.
 On a clear day, it feels like you can see forever.